KerryJones/eva-bash/README.md

 # Eva
+Version 1.0

 Eva is a bash task runner.
-S
+The purpose is to automate common tasks from the a Windows/Linux shell.

+## Installation
+Copy the "eva" file into your bin directory.